Quick Relief. Trusted Local Care.

 - Bite Pressure

 Clenching, grinding (bruxism), or chewing on hard foods like nuts and ice can stress dental work.
-Over time, this pressure may lead to cracks, loosening, or the restoration becoming completely detached from the tooth.
+Over time, this pressure may contribute to cracks, loosening, or the restoration becoming completely detached from the tooth.

 - Ageing Restorations